apache/jena-site/source/documentation/geosparql/geosparql-assembler.md

 The GeoSPARQL assembler can be used in a Fuseki configuration file.

-This example is of a read-only
+This example is of a read-only:

 ```
 PREFIX fuseki:    <http://jena.apache.org/fuseki#>